tsumarios/Multiple-Linear-Regression/README.md

 # MultipleLinearRegression

-Scientific  report  about  multiple  linear  regression  with  Java  code  (taken  from  "Computer  Science:  An  Interdisciplinary  Approach"  textbook  with  some  my  changes) and statistic analysis on Excel.
+Scientific  paper  about  multiple  linear  regression  with  Java  code  (taken  from  "Computer  Science:  An  Interdisciplinary  Approach"  textbook  with  some  my  changes) and statistic analysis on Excel.
 Project is aimed to a statistic project relation at Univesity of Catania, Italy.

 ##### Note